-Rodney Harrison, the three-time All-Pro and two-time Super Bowl champion, joined NBC’s Emmy Award-nominated studio show Football Night in America as an analyst in 2009, and has drawn significant critical acclaim for his blunt, hard-hitting style.
+Rodney Harrison, the three-time All-Pro and two-time Super Bowl champion, joined NBC’s Emmy Award-nominated studio show Football Night in America as an analyst in 2009.

-Harrison’s first experience working with NBC Sports came as part of the network’s Super Bowl XLIII pre-game coverage following his retirement from professional football after a 15-year-career in which he made three Pro Bowl appearances and won two Super Bowls.
+Harrison had a 15-year professional football career in which he made three Pro Bowl appearances and won two Super Bowls.
 He is the only player in NFL history with at least 30 career sacks and 30 career interceptions.

 While with the Patriots from 2003-08, Harrison was an anchor of the defense that helped the team win two Super Bowls.
 Prior to joining the Patriots, Harrison played nine seasons with the San Diego Chargers.
-In his rookie season, the Chargers made the Super Bowl but lost to the San Francisco 49ers.
 Renowned as a clutch performer, the hard-hitting safety had seven interceptions in 13 career NFL Playoff games.